U.S. House to launch Trump impeachment inquiry over Ukraine controversy

 Trump fired back quickly on Twitter, calling the inquiry “Witch Hunt garbage.”

-Pelosi’s change of heart followed reports that Trump had pressured Ukrainian President Volodymyr Zelenskiy in a July 25 phone call to investigate Democratic presidential front-runner Joe Biden and his son.
+Pelosi’s change of heart followed reports that Trump had pressured Ukrainian President Volodymyr Zelenskiy in a July 25 phone call to investigate Democratic presidential front-runner Joe Biden and his son Hunter, who had worked for a company drilling for gas in Ukraine.

 Trump promised on Tuesday to release a transcript of his phone call.
 He has acknowledged he discussed Biden in the call, but denied he withheld nearly $400 million in U.S. aid to Ukraine as leverage to get Zelenskiy to launch a probe that would damage Biden, who leads opinion polls in the Democratic race to face Trump in the November 2020 election.

 Pelosi said the six congressional committees currently investigating Trump would continue with their probes as part of the inquiry.
+Those panels would work collaboratively, and then decide whether the House Judiciary Committee should draft articles of impeachment, House aides said.

 “The actions of the Trump presidency revealed a dishonourable fact of the president’s betrayal of his oath of office, betrayal of our national security and betrayal of the integrity of our elections,” Pelosi said.

+Congressional allies of Trump said Pelosi was playing politics with the decision.
+Republican Senate Majority Leader Mitch McConnell called it “a rush to judgement” and said it should have waited until after details of the phone call were revealed.

+“It simply confirms that House Democrats’ priority is not making life better for the American people, but their nearly three-year-old fixation on impeachment,” he said in a statement.

-The impeachment inquiry could eventually lead to Trump’s removal from office.
-But even if the Democratic-controlled House voted to impeach Trump, the Republican-controlled Senate would have to take the next step of removing him from office after a trial.
+The impeachment inquiry could eventually lead to Trump’s removal from office, although that would be a steep task for Democrats.
+Even if the Democratic-controlled House voted to impeach Trump, the Republican-majority Senate would have to take the next step of removing him from office after a trial.
+A conviction would require a two-thirds Senate majority.

 It will be the first impeachment inquiry in Congress since the 1998 probe of President Bill Clinton for perjury and obstruction of justice in relation to his affair with White House intern Monica Lewinsky.

 The House voted to impeach Clinton in December 1998, but the Democratic president was acquitted two months later by the Senate and remained in office.
+The only other president to be impeached, Andrew Johnson in 1868, was also acquitted by the Senate.

 Biden said he would back impeachment if the president did not fully comply with congressional investigations.